Myths about mental illness Myth: mental illness is a life sentence Facts

 Myth: mental illnesses are all the same Facts

-• A particular mental illness will have a particular set of symptoms, but not every person will experience all of these symptoms.
+• There are many different mental health problems, with different symptoms.• A particular mental illness will have a particular set of symptoms, but not every person will experience all of these symptoms.
 For example, some people with schizophrenia may hear voices, but others may not

 . • Simply knowing a person has a mental illness will not tell you about their own, unique experiences of that illness.